SQLAlchemy 0.8 Documentation

 To run, both SQLAlchemy and dogpile.cache must be installed or on the current PYTHONPATH.
 The demo will create a local directory for datafiles, insert initial data, and run.
 Running the demo a second time will utilize the cache files already present, and exactly one SQL statement against two tables will be emitted - the displayed result however will utilize dozens of lazyloads that all pull from cache.

-The demo scripts themselves, in order of complexity, are run as follows:
+The demo scripts themselves, in order of complexity, are run as Python modules so that relative imports work:

 Listing of files: